-The final actual expenditures for the General Fund as of June 30, 2018 were less than budgeted by \$851,789.
-Actual payroll expenditures (including salaries and employee benefits) were under budget as budgeted positions were unfilled during the fiscal year.
-Actual field operations expenditures were under budget due to reduced spray operations.
-Insurance expenditures were under budget due to a dividend received from the insurance provider in recognition of the District's progress in lowering compensation claims through safety initiatives.
-Capital outlay was lower than budgeted because District management decided not to proceed with relocating the District's server room.
+The final actual expenditures for the General Fund as of June 30, 2019 and 2018, were more than budgeted by \$3,185 and less than budgeted by \$1,112,577, respectively.
+In fiscal year 2019, actual payroll expenditures (including salaries and employee benefits) were over budget as the actual cost of employee benefits expenditures exceeded budgeted benefits costs during the fiscal year.
+In fiscal year 2018, actual payroll expenditures (including salaries and employee benefits) were under budget as budgeted positions were unfilled during the fiscal year.
+In fiscal years 2019 and 2018, actual field operations expenditures were under budget due to reduced spray operations, respectively.
+In fiscal year 2019, Insurance expenditures were over budget as the actual cost of insurance exceeded budgeted costs during the fiscal year.
+In fiscal year 2018, Insurance expenditures were under budget due to a dividend received from the insurance provider in recognition of the District's progress in lowering compensation claims through safety initiatives.
+In fiscal years 2019 and 2018, capital outlay was lower than budgeted because District management decided not to proceed with relocating the District's server room.